 Monotasking vs multitasking: Finding the balance

-Summer is here and the kids are looking forward to their break.
+Taking advantage of much needed family time is an important focus for many busy professionals.
 You want to make the time together special but you have a million things to do.
 Down at the pool your attempts to complete that homework assignment is competing with calls of "Mom/Dad watch this!," as they try to perfect the dive or belly flop.
 You answer with, "That's great" even though you didn't quite catch the entry.
 As a parent you know that multitasking is an essential tool in order to manage your life, but in the back of your mind you have always known what scientists have now confirmed - it is nearly impossible to effectively multitask.

 But what about monotasking?
 Focusing on one thing at a time sounds like a marvelous luxury, just think of it, complete focus on the mid-term paper with no distractions, just you and the computer.
 But your phone is vibrating, the dog is barking, and you need to eat.
 Then the guilt ensues, "I can't do anything right!"
 Oh how much of a burden we place on ourselves to get it just right.